rafasoares/cancancan-wiki/Debugging-Abilities.md

 # in rails console or test
 user = User.first # fetch any user you want to test abilities on ability = Ability.new(user)
-Project.accessible_by(ability) # see if returns the records the user can access
+ability.can?(:index, Project) # see if user can access the class Project.accessible_by(ability) # see if returns the records the user can access
 ```